rse-ops/gcp-django-template/docs/_docs/getting-started/index.md

 ### Database

-For our database, we use [Stanford managed SQL](https://uit.stanford.edu/service/sql).
+For our database, it's easiest to use some hosted SQL.
 We won't need this for local development, for which we will use sqlite (a local file database).
 If you ever need to delete and refresh this local testing database, you can do: